nikhitha-km19/AIML/README.md

 # AIML
-consists of Artificial Intelligence and Machine learning algorithms
+consists of Artificial Intelligence and Machine learning algorithm programs